Wireworm are soil dwelling insect larvae that damage roots of grasses and tubers of vegetables and other plants.

-Apply LawnPro Lawnguard to affected soil at the rate of 10g per square metre and water well in.
+- Apply LawnPro Protect, LawnPro Lawnguard to affected soil at the rate of 10g per square metre and water well in.

 To prevent wireworm it is recommended that damaged plants and vegetables are disposed of and crops are rotated for the following year to reduce the likelihood of future infestations.
-It may also be advisable to carry out a preventative treatment with LawnPro Lawnguard prior to planting.
+It may also be advisable to carry out a preventative treatment with LawnPro Protect or LawnPro Lawnguard prior to planting.

 If the wireworm are in your potatoes or other crops you should consider the following:

-- Thorough cultivation makes conditions unfavorable to the egg laying adults and exposes all stages of the pest to weather and natural enemies.
+- Thorough cultivation makes conditions unfavourable to the egg laying adults and exposes all stages of the pest to weather and natural enemies.

 - Potatoes make great wireworm traps.
 Cut a potato in half and run a stick through the middle.
 Bury the spud about one inch deep so that the stick stands vertically as a handle.
 Pull the traps out after a day or two and discard wireworms.

 - Drench with Kiwicare Organic Insect Control is also recommended, but should only be used as a last resort.